hood-network/patchcord/README.md

 ### Does it work?

-You can check if your instance is running by performing a HTTP `GET` request on the `/api/v6/gateway` endpoint.
+You can check if your instance is running by performing an HTTP `GET` request on the `/api/v6/gateway` endpoint.
 For basic websocket testing, a tool such as [ws](https://github.com/hashrocket/ws) can be used.